steven-steven/Blog/pages/blog/updating-this-site.html.md

 layout: post
 ---

-I've recently migrated all of the code, soo treat this post as a housewarming party! 🥳 It has long been in my todo list.
-I had to touch 2 files for every post I made, npm library updates was creeping in, and 5-year old technology felt so outdated! (or I haven't had the dedication to update it) I just thought it would make more sense (efficiency-wise, cost-wise, and fun-wise) to ditch it and spin up a new simpler home.
+It has long been in my todo list to migrate this site, soo treat this post as a housewarming party! 🥳 In the past codebase, making a post requires me to touch multiple files, npm library updates started creeping in, and 5-year old technology felt so outdated!
+I just thought it would make more sense (efficiency-wise, cost-wise, and fun-wise) to ditch it and spin up a new simpler home.

 For nostalgia, here was very first blog post about building the old site: [blog/creating-this-site](/blog/creating-this-site)

-Here is some exciting new tech:
+Here is some tech involved:

 - Sitepress
 - Markdown-rails